 With the goal of advocating and providing access for two million Black girls to pursue careers in STEM by 2050, Black Girls Do Engineer Corporation offers mentoring, STEM activities and guidance to urban populations in Texas, California, Louisiana, Alabama, as well as North and South Carolinas.
 The $5,000 STEM Action Grant allowed Black Girls Do Engineer to shift to virtual programming while still impacting members at home.
 Seventy students received water testing kits to test water in their communities and participated in hands-on renewable energy projects.

 Pink Space Theory is working to remove barriers and race gaps in the STEM community that may prohibit girls from pursuing STEM.
-With their $5,000 STEM Action Grant, Pink Space Theory held a 6-week Make Tech Pink program, which taught girls various coding techniques, launched its first-ever Solar Design Stars program, brought the G.R.E.A.T.
+With their $5,000 STEM Action Grant, Pink Space Theory held a six-week program called Make Tech Pink, which taught girls various coding techniques, launched its first-ever Solar Design Stars program, brought the G.R.E.A.T.
 Math Minds program to two new schools, bringing STEM opportunities to more than 150 students.
 For teachers across their Dumfries, Virginia community, the impact is apparent.
 “Your organization is bringing magic and support to our students in a way those of us in education struggle to do right now.
 Schools don’t have the money, time or frankly the energy to coordinate such a wonderful finale to make our students feel loved, supported and inspired to continue their work in STEM.”

 ProCure Hope Inc., also known as Full STEAM Forward (FSF), is focused on promoting equity in science education and encouraging Black, Indigenous and people of color (BIPOC) girls to pursue the sciences.
 An after-school program serving more than 80 girls in Brooklyn, New York and Philadelphia, Pennsylvania, FSF is using its $5,000 STEM Action Grant to develop highly engaging STEAM programming.
 Through experiments, design models, engineering and discussions with STEM role models, FSF is helping students reimagine how and where science can be explored.